luanvendrami/saskia-cosmeticos-public/README.md

 **Note:** The source code is incomplete and will not run if cloned.
 Many customer-sensitive information has been removed.
 This is a real project in production, and I have authorization from the client to include it in my public resume.
 The actual project is private.

+## 🌟 Project Description

+Saskia Cosmetics is an e-commerce platform designed for selling feminine beauty products.
+The site was specifically created for quick sales, without the need for a traditional checkout process.
+Instead, purchases are made directly through WhatsApp, and products are sent to customers manually.
+This approach was requested by the client as they do not have an inventory to support a full-fledged e-commerce operation.

+However, the project is designed with flexibility in mind and is fully prepared to scale into a nationwide e-commerce platform if requested by the client in the future.
+The site is ready for future expansion, and the infrastructure supports a transition to a larger, more traditional e-commerce model at any time.

 ## 🚀 Overview

 Saskia Cosmetics is an e-commerce platform developed with cutting-edge web technologies, offering a smooth and pleasant shopping experience for customers.